 April Rinne is an advisor for a groundbreaking documentary film on the future of work

-Future of Work (working title) is a documentary being made this year by a stellar team of award-winning documentary filmmakers.
+APRIL RINNE is participant in Future of Work (working title), a documentary being made by a stellar team of award-winning documentary filmmakers.
 It will thoughtfully and objectively explore issues related to the rise of self-employment, independent work and related policy implications.
 The goals of the documentary are to raise awareness, educate a range of stakeholders, and catalyze deeper, informed conversations about the future of freelance, self-employment and on-demand platforms.
 It is in production, with a target release date of early 2018.

 Key themes that are also discussed include economic resilience, empowerment, and new technologies, as well as the risks and unknowns that come alongside these shifts.
 Does the future mean greater choice and flexibility to earn income, or is it a "race to the bottom?"
 Does your answer depend on where you live and the skills you have?
 If so, then what about the future of education and entrepreneurship?

 Artificial Intelligence & Digital Disruption

 As technological developments continue at break neck speeds, impacting businesses across industries and fundamentally changing the way we work, consume and live, these HWA experts are qualified to address questions at the at the top of business leaders' and employees' minds.
 Whether shedding light on both the opportunities and threats in automation, revealing the next wave in artificial intelligence, or preparing your business for the impacts of disruption, HWA represents some of the leading minds of the new economy and tech.